redhat-developer/rsp-server/schema/src/main/resources/schemaMD/specification.md

 #### server/addDiscoveryPath

- The `server/addDiscoveryPath` notification is sent by the client to add a new path to search when discovering servers.
+ The `server/addDiscoveryPath` request is sent by the client to add a new path to search when discovering servers.
 These paths will be stored in a model, to be queried or searched later by a client.

 This endpoint takes the following json schemas as parameters: